jsdom/webidl-conversions/README.md

 ### A note on the `long long` types

-The `long long` and `unsigned long long` Web IDL types can hold values that cannot be stored in JavaScript numbers, so the conversion is imperfect.
-For example, converting the JavaScript number `18446744073709552000` to a Web IDL `long long` is supposed to produce the Web IDL value `-18446744073709551232`.
-Since we are representing our Web IDL values in JavaScript, we can't represent `-18446744073709551232`, so we instead the best we could do is `-18446744073709552000` as the output.
+The `long long` and `unsigned long long` Web IDL types can hold values that cannot be stored in JavaScript numbers.
+Conversions are still accurate as we make use of BigInt in the conversion process, but in the case of `unsigned long long` we simply cannot represent some possible output values in JavaScript.
+For example, converting the JavaScript number `-1` to a Web IDL `unsigned long long` is supposed to produce the Web IDL value `18446744073709551615`.
+Since we are representing our Web IDL values in JavaScript, we can't represent `18446744073709551615`, so we instead the best we could do is `18446744073709551616` as the output.

-This library actually doesn't even get that far.
-Producing those results would require doing accurate modular arithmetic on 64-bit intermediate values, but JavaScript does not make this easy.
-We could pull in a big-integer library as a dependency, but in lieu of that, we for now have decided to just produce inaccurate results if you pass in numbers that are not strictly between `Number.MIN_SAFE_INTEGER` and `Number.MAX_SAFE_INTEGER`.
+To mitigate this, we could return the raw BigInt value from the conversion function, but right now it is not implemented.
+If your use case requires such precision, [file an issue](https://github.com/jsdom/webidl-conversions/issues/new).

+On the other hand, `long long` conversion is always accurate, since the input value can never be more precise than the output value.

 ## Background